ruichen02/ai-agent-aqreight/Read.md

 - When a user asks a question, the system computes embeddings and queries Qdrant.
 - A hierarchical scoring system evaluates relevance across titles, sections, and body texts.
-    - assists the rag in retrieving more relevant documents to improve the accuracy
+    - Assists the rag in retrieving more relevant documents to improve the accuracy

 ### Generation